collab-project/videojs-record/README.md

 be useful in scenarios where you're recording a long clip and planning to upload recorded blobs to a server periodically, where the clip is stiched it together.

-Enable the event with the `timeSlice` option, for example:
+Enable the event with the `timeSlice` option:

 ```javascript
 record: {